-Learn from leading industry experts and meet your lecturer
+Learn from leading industry experts and meet your course lecturer

-Professor David Flynn – Professor David Flynn was the perfect choice to co-create content that talks to Red & Yellow’s conviction that ‘learning’ needs to keep pace with ‘life’ and be highly relevant to current industry needs, as well as being prepared for the future.
+Professor David Flynn was the perfect choice to co-create content with Red & Yellow.
+His approach speaks to Red & Yellow’s conviction that ‘learning’ needs to keep pace with ‘life’ and be highly relevant to current industry needs.
+This will help ensure that you are prepared for the future.

-He not only comes with an impressive academic track record – Professor and Head of Department of Accounting at UCT, and Visiting Professor at Rhodes Investec Business School – he’s also been involved in the industry, as Head of Research at Old Mutual and Director and COO at Velocity Asset Management.
-He’s published and presented many academic papers – the one that caught our eye was “A model for techno-academic balance”, which he wrote in 1988 for the SA Journal of Higher Education.
+He comes with an impressive academic track record – Professor and Head of Department of Accounting at UCT, and Visiting Professor at Rhodes Investec Business School.
+He’s been involved in the industry, as Head of Research at Old Mutual and Director and COO at Velocity Asset Management.
+He’s also published and presented many academic papers.
+The one that caught our eye was “A model for techno-academic balance”, which he wrote in 1988 for the SA Journal of Higher Education.

 People who need a more thorough understanding of the commercial aspects of business, and what drives decisions that lead to profitable and sustainable outcomes.